gervasioartur/walletwise-api/docs/useCases/signin/signin.md

     Then the response status should be 401
     And the response should contain "Invalid email or password."

+## Scenario: Sign in with wrong password []

+    Given the user payload with email "anyuser@email.com" and password "any_wrong_password" When I send a POST request to "api/signin"
+    Then the response status should be 401
+    And the response should contain "Bad credentials."

 ## Scenario: Sign in without username when sign in with username []

     Given the user payload with username "" and password "any_password"